Sue9104/web-manual/interface/owner-project-management.md

 ## Overview

 Projects created by you are listed here.
-Priority, deadline, and whether it's completed are presented.
+Priority, deadline, and overall progress are presented.
 If you want to know more information, _**Double click**_ will jump to details of the project.

 ![](/assets/project_management.overview.png)